-- · determining criteria for significant increase in credit risk; - · choosing appropriate models and assumptions for the measurement of ECL - establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; - establishing groups of similar financial assets for the purposes of measuring ECL.
+- determining criteria for significant increase in credit risk; - choosing appropriate models and assumptions for the measurement of ECL; - establishing the number and relative weightings of forward-looking scenarios for each type of product/market and the associated ECL; and - establishing groups of similar financial assets for the purposes of measuring ECL.

-The impact of provisioning on the Bank's loans to customers is disclosed in Note 8.
+The impact of provisioning on the Bank's loans to customers is disclosed in Note 8 to the financial statement.

-5 CASH ON HAND
+5. CASH ON HAND